• Skip to main content

 • The “performance” trainer – Whether it’s bodybuilding, athletic training, or CrossFit, these trainers are focused on performance.
 They will pursue strength, speed, power, endurance, agility and more.
 This trainer will get you “measurable performance.”

 • The “counter-culture” trainer – The counter-culture trainer offers a new paradigm of fitness often paired with insular communities to join.
 “You’ve been lied to by X” they might say, “the secret the INDUSTRY doesn’t want you to know is Y.” They use unique and novel methods, often new and exciting to achieve their goals.
-This trainer will show you the “truth.”
+This trainer will show you “what others won’t.”

 In the end, it’s best to have a style that works for you and is easy for your clients to understand.
 If you can’t be easily categorized, potential clients will have difficulty understanding how you fit into their lives.